joesan/joesan-me/content/post/misc/red-wing-3140.md

 I went with this Oro-Iginal leather as I find the color to be more versatile.
 It should look good in a casual setting and should give me a contrast look when paired with my raw denim pants.
-I'm not new to Red Wing shoes as I have owned a pair of the [Iron Ranger 8085 boots](../red-wing-8085-1) that I have been using for a few years until the recent flooding to which I lost it.
+I'm not new to Red Wing shoes as I have owned a pair of the that I have been using for a few years until the recent flooding to which I lost it.

 Why do I want to write a blog article about this?
 The main reason being that I have been struggling with my pair of shoes that
 I have purchased from the local shoe store which is making my knee problems worse.
 If you scroll through a few posts from the past,